priyanka510u/logistic_regrassion/README.md

-# Loan Approval Prediction
+# Logistic_Regrassion

 ## Overview

-The Loan Approval Prediction project aims to predict the approval status of loan applications using historical data.
-This project leverages machine learning techniques to analyze various features and determine the likelihood of loan approval.
-The dataset includes various attributes such as applicant information, loan details, and historical application outcomes.
+This repository contains two machine learning projects utilizing logistic regression algorithms:

+Loan Approval Prediction: A project that predicts loan approval status based on various financial and personal features.
+Wine Data Classification: A project that classifies wine quality based on physicochemical properties using logistic regressionProject

+1: Loan Approval Prediction
+#Description
+This project aims to predict whether a loan application will be approved or denied based on the applicant's information.
+Features include financial details, personal information, and loan-related attributes.

+2: Wine Type Prediction
+#Description
+This project aims to classify the type of wine based on various physicochemical properties using logistic regression.
+The dataset includes several attributes related to the wine's composition, and the objective is to predict the wine type